Conviva/conviva-android-appanalytics/README.md

     customerKey,
     appName
 );
+// The tracker object can be fetched using the following API in the other classes than the place where createTracker is invoked using following API:
+TrackerController tracker = ConvivaAppAnalytics.getDefaultTracker();
 ```
 <strong>customerKey</strong> - a string to identify specific customer account.
 Different keys shall be used for development / debug versus production environment.
 Find your keys on the account info page in Pulse.